abrambueno1992/movie_client/movie_api_client/README_MOVIE_CLIENT.md

 ```
 getNowPlaying() <--- returns dispatch of data for the now_playing state
 getPopular()    <--- returns dispatch of data for the popular state
-getTopRated()   <--- returns dispatch of data for the top_rated
+getTopRated()   <--- returns dispatch of data for the top_rated state
-searchMovie(searchString)   <--- returns dispatch of data for the search
+searchMovie(searchString)   <--- returns dispatch of data for the search state
 ```

 ### `npm start`